Neera Tanden

-Neera Tanden (born September 10, 1970) is an American political consultant and government official who has been a senior advisor and staff secretary to President Joe Biden since 2021.
-Tanden previously served as president of the Center for American Progress (CAP), a liberal policy research and advocacy organization, where she worked in different capacities since its founding in 2003.
+Neera Tanden (born September 10, 1970) is an American political consultant and former government official who is the president and CEO of the Center for American Progress, a Democratic think tank.
+Tanden was director of the United States Domestic Policy Council from 2023 to 2025 and served as a senior advisor and staff secretary to President Joe Biden from 2021 to 2023.
+Tanden had a previous tenure as president of the Center for American Progress, where she worked in different capacities since its founding in 2003 until she joined the Biden administration in 2021.

 Tanden has worked on several Democratic presidential campaigns, including those of Michael Dukakis in 1988, Bill Clinton in 1992, and Barack Obama in 2008.
 Tanden was a senior staffer to Hillary Clinton during her 2000 election to a United States Senate seat in New York, and during Clinton's tenure as a Senator.
 Tanden advised Clinton during her run for the 2008 Democratic nomination, and later helped her defeat Bernie Sanders to win the nomination in 2016, and run against Donald Trump in the 2016 general election.
 In her government service with the Obama administration, Tanden helped draft the Affordable Care Act (ACA).

 In November 2020, then President-elect Joe Biden announced he would nominate Tanden as Office of Management and Budget (OMB) director.
 However, Tanden asked for the nomination to be withdrawn after Senator Joe Manchin announced that he would not vote in favor of confirmation.
 In May 2021, Tanden was appointed as a senior advisor to the president, and was later named as White House Staff Secretary in October 2021.

+In 2023, Tanden replaced Susan Rice as Director of the United States Domestic Policy Council.

 Early life and education

 Neera Tanden was born on September 10, 1970, in Bedford, Massachusetts, to immigrant parents from India.
 She has a brother, Raj.
 Her parents divorced when she was five, after which Tanden's mother, Maya, was on welfare for nearly two years before obtaining a job as a travel agent.
 When she was nominated to lead the OMB in 2020, Tanden stated she was "mindful that my path in life would never have been possible without budgetary choices that reflected our nation’s values".

-Tanden received a Bachelor of Arts degree from the University of California, Los Angeles, in 1992 and graduated from Yale Law School with a Juris Doctor in 1996.
+Tanden is a 1988 graduate of Bedford High School.
+She received a Bachelor of Arts degree from the University of California, Los Angeles, in 1992 and graduated from Yale Law School with a Juris Doctor in 1996.
 At Yale Law School, she was submissions editor for the Yale Law & Policy Review.

 As a freshman at the University of California, Los Angeles, Tanden met her future husband, artist Benjamin Edwards.
-Edwards and Tanden both volunteered on Michael Dukakis's unsuccessful run for President in 1988.
+Edwards and Tanden both volunteered on Michael Dukakis's unsuccessful run for president in 1988.
 Tanden worked as a precinct leader in the Bel Air district of West Los Angeles where many households had already contributed to the Dukakis campaign.